skyd0719/PersonalSite/replit.md

 # Overview

 This is a professional personal website for Kun Botond built as a full-stack web application.
-The project features a modern, responsive frontend showcasing consulting services with a contact form system.
+The project features a modern, responsive frontend showcasing consulting services with a fully functional contact form system integrated with Telegram bot notifications.
 It's designed as a business portfolio/landing page for Kun Botond, with sections for introduction, services, and client contact functionality.
 The application uses a monorepo structure with shared TypeScript schemas and implements modern web development practices.

+# Recent Changes
+- **2025-08-04**: Telegram bot integration completed and tested successfully
+- **2025-08-04**: SendGrid email functionality removed (replaced by Telegram notifications)
+- **2025-08-04**: Contact form validates and sends notifications to Chat ID: 7518315750
+- **2025-08-04**: Project ready for deployment and domain connection (botit.hu)

 # User Preferences